 Pass Model School Safety Policy

 - School Threat Assessment: Threat assessment teaches adults in schools and youth organizations how to identify, assess and respond to threats of violence or at-risk behavior BEFORE a tragedy takes place.
-Threat assessment not only addresses the threat itself but also the helps identify and treat the underlying problem in that youth's life that led to him/her making the threat.
+Threat assessment not only addresses the threat itself but also helps identify and treat the underlying problem that led the youth to make the threat.

-- Student Safety and Violence Prevention Training: Students need training to recognize signs and signals, especially within social media, from individuals who may be a threat to themselves or others and be encouraged and empowered to say something to a trusted adult BEFORE it is too late.
+- Student Safety and Violence Prevention Training: Students need training to recognize signs and signals, especially within social media, from individuals who may be a threat to themselves or others.
+They should also be encouraged and empowered to say something to a trusted adult BEFORE it is too late.
 This training should be required at least once a year in every school.

 - School Personnel and Student Suicide Prevention Training: Youth, educators and administrators must know how to identify, intervene and get help for youth who may be depressed or suicidal.
 Every school should be required to provide at least one hour of evidence-based suicide prevention training each year to both students and teachers.

-- Anonymous Reporting System: Every state should establish an anonymous reporting system, with supporting training, that would be 24/7, free and accessible to all schools, parents, teachers, students, and administrators.
-This is a critical way to make sure everyone in the school ecosystem knows how to identify the warning signs of violence and that this information quickly gets to those who can help prevent harm.
+- Anonymous Reporting Systems: Every state should establish a 24/7 anonymous reporting system that is free and accessible to all schools, parents, teachers, students, and administrators.
+When combined with training, it is a critical tool for ensuring everyone in the school ecosystem knows how to identify the warning signs of violence and that key information quickly gets to those who can help prevent harm.